 Breville BPR700BSS The Fast Slow Pro, 6 Quart, Silver

 Slow cookers are one of the best ways to help manage your busy life while still managing a home cooked meal.
-Delayed start cooking, all day cooking, steaming, bone broths, and even pan-seared beef stews can be whipped up without issue!
+Those with pressure cooker features can help cut down on cook times and help squeeze more hours out of the day.
+Other approaches such as delayed start cooking, all day cooking, steaming, bone broths, and even pan-seared beef stews can be whipped up without issue!
 The best slow cookers on the market today come packed with easy-to-use features and offer time-saving functionality like pressure cooking.
 While technically speaking slow cookers, pressure cookers, and rice steamers are all different appliances, most modern slow cookers are really ‘combination’ cookers offering all of these features.
 Before buying a slow cooker make careful consideration of your cooking goals and how you plan to use it.
 For casual cookers, simplified settings are likely a better choice.
 For those that want as much control as possible, models such as the Fast Slow Pro from Breville will likely be better suited.